JoeZamir/Fault-Lines/README.md

 - **Naomi** (analysis + decryption + evidence review)

 Each account has shared desktop components (taskbar, start menu, core apps), plus role-specific tools.
+This project is a desktop-only design, does not have mobile view.

 ---